|David Drake's Life

 friendship to all — and, every nation

-Lewis Miles acquired ownership of Dave in 1849.
+Lewis Miles acquired ownership of the potter in 1849.
 He brought him to a fine new pottery, which he had built on his land and named Stony Bluff.
 The full name of the factory is shown in the letter heading at right.
 With Henry, the worker with crippled arms, probably again turning the foot treadle for him, Dave produced work that gained a reputation for being the "best ware in [the] country."
 It was loaded in wagons and peddled all over Georgia, South Carolina, and North Carolina.

-At Stony Bluff, Dave began to write poems again.
+At Stony Bluff, Dave Drake began to write poems again.
 His surviving poems increased from one every few years to three in 1857, eight in 1858, and seven in 1859.
 He sent his verses into the world one after the other, in one case writing two in the same day.

 About 1856, Lewis Miles began to worry as issue after issue arose to divide the country.
 Knowing that paper money could become worthless if war broke out between North and South, Lewis turned to pottery to protect his family.
 He instructed Dave to make a little stoneware container for him each month, a miniature version of the great jars the potter was known for.
 Lewis filled each one with gold and buried it.